Why Buy Silver?

 90% Silver U.S. Coins (pre-1965): These silver coins consist of dimes, quarters, half-dollars and dollar coins that were minted in the United States prior to 1965.
 They are made up of 90% silver and are great coins to purchase if you are looking to just get your feet wet.

-Silver Numismatics Coins
+Historic Silver Coins

 Either type of silver can be a great investment over the long-term, especially as congress continues to print money to cover deficit spending.
 Which type you should buy will be up to what your goals and objectives are.